sergiocarlosmorales/IBM-Watson-Translator-PHP-Client/README.md

 - Simple interface: quick & easy to use.
 - Abstracts API & transport: provide  text to translate or identify and it takes care of the rest.
-- Permissive license: Public, commercial or private use.
-You can use, distribute or modify it.
+- Permissive license: public, commercial or private.
+Use, distribute or modify it.
 MIT license.